nosejs/ivy-rest/README.md

 # Server Frameworks

-Users reported that this server frameworks play real nice with Ngx-restangular, as they let you create a Nested RESTful Resources API easily:
+Users reported that this server frameworks play real nice with ivy-rest, as they let you create a Nested RESTful Resources API easily:

 * Ruby on Rails
 * CakePHP, Laravel and FatFREE, Symfony2 with RestBundle, Silex for PHP